devyeshtandon/moduleFMU/README.md

 	FMII: Location where FMILibrary is installed.

 #Input Syntax
+The syntax for using the module is:

+module load: "libmodule-FMU";

 user defined:  <br />
 \<label\>, FMU, “\<location to FMU\>”, <br />
 type, \<cosimulation/import\>, tolerance, \<tolerance value\>, <br />